rhyno3117/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 ### GET /actors/<int:id>

-If the `Scientist` exists, return JSON data in the format below.
-Make sure to include a list of missions for the scientist.
+If the `Actor` exists, return JSON data in the format below.
+Make sure to include a list of missions for the actor.

 ```json
 "field_of_study": "Orbits",